adomenick18/HW-1-Intro-to-Finance/HW 1_CASE STUDY.md

 ***
 *Why are these technologies appropriate for your solution?*

-A programming language that can write smart contract applications is appropriate beccause you need the infrastructure to build these smart contracts.
+A programming language that can write smart contract applications is appropriate because you need the infrastructure to build these smart contracts.
 ***
 ```
 Website References: